SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 ## Viewing MySQL dashboards

+All dashboards have a set of filters that you can apply to the entire dashboard.
+Use these filters to drill down and examine the data to a granular level.
+- You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.
+[Learn more](/docs/dashboards/set-custom-time-ranges/).
+- You can use template variables to drill down and examine the data on a granular level.
+For more information, see [Filtering Dashboards with Template Variables](/docs/dashboards/filter-template-variables/).

 ### Overview

-The **MySQL - Overview** dashboard gives you an at-a-glance view of the state of your database clusters by monitoring key cluster information such as errors, failed logins, errors, queries executed, slow queries, lock waits, uptime and more.
+The **MySQL - Overview** dashboard gives you an at-a-glance view of the state of your database clusters by monitoring key cluster information such as errors, failed logins, errors, queries executed, slow queries, lock waits, and uptime.

 Use this dashboard to:
 - Quickly identify the state of a given database cluster.